varnishcache-friends/varnishlogbeat/README.md

 ./varnishlogbeat -c varnishlogbeat.yml -e -d "*"
 ```

-Additionally you can install [kibana](elastic/kibana) to visualize the data.
+Additionally you can install [kibana](https://github.com/elastic/kibana) to visualise the data.